-Under Justification, explain the following: how the proposed travel expenses are essential to the goals in the proposed project; how the travel expenses are allowable under the VOCA rule; and whether the amounts are based on the established local travel policy or, if there is no established local travel policy, based on the federal/state travel policy.
+Under Justification, explain the following: how the proposed travel expenses are essential to the goals in the proposed project; how the travel expenses are allowable under the VOCA Rule; and whether the amounts are based on the established local travel policy or, if there is no established local travel policy, based on the federal/state travel policy.

 Agency estimates that over the 12-month grant period, victim advocates will travel 100 miles round trip to attend four Multi-disciplinary Team meetings with other service providers in our service area.
 This is based on travel in previous years.
-100 miles x 65.5 cents per mile (.655) x 4 meetings = 262.
+100 miles x 67 cents per mile (.67) x 4 meetings = \$268.

 These meetings are essential for victims' services because we collaborate on cases to determine the best way to meet the needs of our clients during the meetings.
 Promoting a coordination of public and private efforts to serve and aid crime victims is a requirement of VOCA funded organizations.
-The agency policy mileage reimbursement follows federal (GSA) guidelines of 65.5 cents per mile.
+The agency policy mileage reimbursement follows the federal standard mileage rate, which is currently 67 cents per mile.

 Agency requests mileage for a 12-month period for sexual assault advocates to travel to the hospital to meet directly with victims for forensic medical exams.
 Last year, advocates responded to 40 such calls and each call resulted in an average 20-mile round trip.
-40 calls x 20 miles each = 800 miles.
-800 miles x 55 (cents per mile) = \$440.
+40 calls x 20 miles each= 800 miles.
+800 miles x .55 (cents per mile) = \$440.
 We are not prorating this amount because all milage is based on services provided under this grant program alone.

 Mileage is needed so that staff and volunteers can be present with victims at the hospital where they can provide a wide range of services in a supportive, trauma-informed way.
-Accompaniment services to forensic examinations are eligible services as indicated in the

-VSGP Guidelines, page 3.
-Per agency policy, we reimburse mileage at a rate of 55 cents per mile, which is different from federal (GSA) guidelines.
+Accompaniment services to forensic examinations are eligible services as indicated in these VSGP-SDVS Guidelines.
+Per agency policy, we reimburse mileage at a rate of 55 cents per mile, which is different from federal rates.